 Earning points for free flights: 4/5

-With a solid earning rate equal to 1.5 Qantas Points or 1.5 Velocity points per A$1 spent overseas on the American Express (when choosing Altitude Qantas or Velocity Auto-Redemption), this card is particularly rewarding for international travellers and those who shop regularly at overseas-based websites.
+With a solid earning rate of 1.5 Qantas Points per A$1 spent overseas on the American Express (when choosing Altitude Qantas), this card is particularly rewarding for international travellers and those who shop regularly at overseas-based websites.

 Opting-in for Qantas Points also allows you to earn two Qantas Points per $1 spent directly with Qantas, such as on Qantas Club membership costs and flight bookings in Australian dollars, on top of the points you'd normally earn when taking the flight.

-Eligible new customers could also pocket up to 75,000 bonus Qantas Points or up to 75,000 bonus Altitude points (equal to 37,500 Velocity points via Velocity Auto-Redemption), which come in two serves: some points from the Westpac-issued Mastercard, and some from the AMEX-issued AMEX.
+Eligible new customers could also pocket up to 75,000 bonus Qantas Points or up to 75,000 bonus Altitude points (equal to 25,000 Velocity points), which come in two serves: some points from the Westpac-issued Mastercard, and some from the AMEX-issued AMEX.

 Then from AMEX, 15,000 bonus Qantas or Altitude points when spending a separate $3,000 on eligible purchases using the American Express Westpac Altitude Platinum Card within the same time frames, giving you up to 75,000 bonus Qantas or Altitude points in total.

-Just keep in mind that payments to the ATO don't accrue any points on the Altitude Platinum Mastercard, but you can earn 0.5 Qantas Points or the equivalent of 0.5 Velocity points per $1 spent (via Velocity Auto-Redemption) on ATO payments and all other government charges when using the American Express Westpac Altitude Platinum Card.
+Just keep in mind that payments to the ATO don't accrue any points on the Altitude Platinum Mastercard, but you can earn 0.5 Qantas Points or the equivalent of 0.33 Velocity points per $1 spent on ATO payments and all other government charges when using the American Express Westpac Altitude Platinum Card.